 How to Protect your Child from Online Abuse, Hacking, and Cyberbullying

 I’m a father of two adorable children, and I’ve founded hacked.com because of them.
 I’m 30 years old and have worked with technology and social media my entire adult life.
-From creating web services, apps, and to running a large media house.
-After learning more about the security risks people face online, and especially children, I became anxious for my own.
+From creating web services, apps and running a large media house.
+After learning more about the security risks people face online, and especially children, I became anxious about my own.
 How can I secure their digital life?

 I’ve started to write a book for parents on all the different things that parents need to know.
 And in this article, I’ve listed the most important tips for you as a parent, no matter if your child is five years or 17 years.

 There are so many different cases, and almost unimaginable unless you experience it yourself.
 The most appalling stories come from some of our clients on Hacked.com.
 A mom contacted me recently and was desperate in trying to help her fifteen-year-old daughter.
 Nude photos of her were posted on her boyfriend’s Snapchat account that was hacked.
 A hacker had managed to hack the Snapchat account of her boyfriend, and she had sent him nude photos.
 The photos were taken when she was only fourteen years old.

 Can you imagine to have nude photos of yourself revealed to the public and your friends and possibly family?
 It is horrendous.
 It can destroy the world for the victim, and often we see suicides because of similar situations.

 The hacker extorted the boyfriend, and the hacker requested $500 to give the account back.
 We advised the family not to communicate with the hacker.
 Instead, we worked with the boyfriend to regain control of his own Snapchat account.
 After a couple of days, we were successful in restoring the account to the original owner.
 The images have been removed.
 Fortunately, no one copied the images and spread them elsewhere.
 If that ever happens to you, we got a way to help you with that.